Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: An alternative in place of the AVCI condition

+for $f_n\in C^{1,2}([0,\infty)\times\mathbb{R}^d;\mathbb{R})$, where also the $|G^n|_t^*$ are tight, for all $t>0$, and $f_n$ and its derivatives are uniformly bounded in $n$ on compacts.
+Then $(Z^n)_{n\geq 1}$ also has \eqref{eq:Mn_An_condition}. \end{lem} \begin{proof} It suffices to confirm \eqref{eq:GD_indispensable} for the $Z^n$.
+The first case is immediate from \eqref{eq:GD_indispensable} for the $X^n$.
+In the second case, we apply Itô's formula and verify \eqref{eq:GD_indispensable} individually for each term, again utilising \eqref{eq:GD_indispensable} for the $X^n$.
+In this respect, note that, if $X^n=M^n+A^n$ are good decompositions as given in Proposition \ref{prop:necessity_GD}, then $[M^n]_t$ is tight, for every $t>0$ (this follows from Lemma \ref{prop:Lenglart}(b), since $|\Delta M^n|\le 1$ uniformly and $|M^n|^*_t$ is tight, due to the tight total variation of $A^n$ and tightness of $|X^n|_t^*$).
+Hence, one readily deduces the tightness of $[X^n]_t$, for every $t>0$.
+Furthermore, on behalf of Taylor's theorem,

+on $\{|X^n|^*_t \le K\}$, where `$\lesssim$' denotes inequality up to a multiplicative constant depending only on $t$ and $K$.
+Thus, the corresponding terms appearing from Itô's formula can be controlled by means of the tightness of the quadratic variations $[X^n]_t$. \end{proof}

-\textbf{Acknowledgments.} We thank Alda\"{i}r Petronilia for valuable contributions to the results of Section \ref{sec:6.5} (early versions of these were part of an unpublished note on the M1 topology written together with Alda\"{i}r).
-Moreover, we are grateful to Ben Hambly for useful comments on the manuscript, and we would like to thank Philip Protter and Richard Davis for fruitful discussions and suggestions during a visit of AS to the Department of Statistics at Columbia University.
+\textbf{Acknowledgments.} We thank Alda\"{i}r Petronilia for valuable contributions to Section \ref{sec:6.5}, an early version of which was part of an unpublished note on the $M_1$ topology.
+We also thank the associate editor and an anonymous referee for their helpful comments which have significantly sharpened the presentation.
+Finally, we are grateful to Ben Hambly for useful comments on the manuscript, and we would like to thank Philip Protter and Richard Davis for fruitful discussions and suggestions during a visit of AS to the Department of Statistics at Columbia University.
 The research of FW was funded by the EPSRC grant EP/S023925/1.

+\textbf{Data availability statement.} No data were created or analysed in this work.
+Data sharing is not applicable to this article.